mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 - **Result**: The schedule has now slipped three weeks.
 - **Grade**: D

 The schedule manufacturing has been pushed back, as downstream vendors of the contract manufacturer need more time to produce components like power adapters and USB cables.
-We still have about three weeks of buffer before we
+We still have about three weeks of buffer before we reach zero inventory during the transition.

 This wasn't a well-designed goal, as I didn't choose the deadline, and I have limited control over keeping the deadline aside from preventing things from being blocked on TinyPilot's side.

 ### Spend less than 40% of my time on email

 - **Result**: Spent most of my time on email.
-- **Grade**: D
+- **Grade**: F

 I ended up spending way more of my time on email than I expected.
 I had some vacation travel in July, and I didn't take into account how much the days off would cause email backlogs I'd have to catch up when I returned to work.

+Ultimately, I spent most of my time this month responding to emails and reviewing work.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats